Loading

 • Fields that are reusable across your organization

-To create a custom field, click Customize > Add Custom Field, and then enter the title, select the type, and add a description.
-If you want to apply the field to the whole organization, select Add to your Organization field library.
+To create a custom field, click Customize > Add field.
+Enter the title, select the type of field, and add a description.
+If you want to apply the field to the whole organization, select Add to Organization field library.
 Otherwise, the field will remain specific to your project.

 11. Use Asana advanced search